RiverArchitect/RA_wiki/wiki/StrandingRisk.md

 - the flow reduction scenario is characterized by a linearly downramping hydrograph from Q<sub>high</sub> to Q<sub>low</sub> over the input time period
 - Downstream attenuation of the hydrograph is not considered

-Ramping rates are estimated via linear approximation, using the difference in depths at the last two model discharges before disconnection occurs.
+Ramping rates are estimated via linear approximation, using the difference in depths between model discharges prior to disconnection.

 The ramping rate output raster is stored as `ramping_rate_###min.tif`, where `###` corresponds to the input time period over which the downramping occurs.